kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 In the following we explain how this bi-directional communication occurs:

-* `control-plane --> kubefed daemon`: the control-plane reads the status of the cluster and federated resources in the kubefed clusters.
+* `control-plane --> kubefed daemon`: the control-plane polls the status of the cluster and federated resources in the kubefed clusters.
 This operation is important to determine the status of the propagation of resources.